Abstract Excision and $\ell^1$-Homology: A brief glimpse of infinity

 Then an additional axiom, the \emph{universe axiom}, is imposed:

 One can then just choose a universe that is big enough to support all the operations one wants to make, i.e. such that \enquote{enough layers exist}.
-(For our purpose, as one may convince oneself, it is actually enough to consider just \enquote{one more layer} on top of NBG, giving it a name like \enquote{superclasses} or \enquote{conglomerates} if one wants to maintain the hierarchy that is already in place.)
+As one may convince oneself, for the formulation of the statements in this article, it is actually enough to consider just \enquote{one more layer} on top of NBG, giving it a name like \enquote{superclasses} or \enquote{conglomerates} if one wants to maintain the hierarchy that is already in place.

-For further information, we refer the reader to the literature about size issues and possible solutions: A concise introduction to Grothendieck universes can be found in a paper by Low\icite{pp:low13}; a gentle explanation of the \enquote{conglomerate solution} can be found in the category theory book by Ad\'amek, Herrlich and Strecker\icite[2~Foundations]{b:adamekherrlichstrecker90}; an expository article by Shulman compares set theoretical foundations for category theory from a modern perspective\icite{pp:shulman08}. \envEnds \end{thRemark}
+For further information, we refer the reader to the literature about size issues and possible solutions: A concise introduction to Grothendieck universes can be found in a paper by Low\icite{pp:low13}; a gentle explanation of the \enquote{conglomerate solution} can be found in the category theory book by Ad\'amek, Herrlich and Strecker\icite[2~Foundations]{b:adamekherrlichstrecker90}; an expository article by Shulman compares set theoretical foundations for category theory from a modern perspective\icite{pp:shulman08}. \envEnds \end{thRemark} \begin{thRemark}[size levels of our objects] We say a category is of a specific size, if its set of objects and set of morphisms are both of that size.
+Under the explicit choices that we made in the introduction (page~\pageref{sec:conventions}), we have, among others: \begin{itemize} \item The sets~$\N,\Z,\R$ and all underlying sets of objects of~$\Top$ are small, and $\simplexcat$~is a small category. \item The categories $\Top$, $\Ch_k$ and the category of small sets are large categories.
+However, they are locally small, i.e. the morphism set between every two objects is small. \item The categories $\Set$, $\Cat$ and~$\sSet$ are very large, but locally large. \item The category of very large categories is huge. \envEndsHere \end{itemize} \end{thRemark}

-Now that we have defined what an \oo-category is, we would certainly want to \enquote{import} all the 1-categories that we already know of into this setting.
-Put differently, we really want that \oo-categories provide a generalization of 1-categories.
+Now that we have defined what an \oo\-category is, we would certainly want to \enquote{import} all the 1-categories that we already know of into this setting.
+Put differently, we really want that \oo\-categories provide a generalization of 1-categories.
 This can be done via the \emph{nerve} functor: \begin{thDef}[nerve of a 1-category] Let $\iota\colon\simplexcat\incl\Cat$ denote the inclusion functor.
 Then the \emph{nerve functor $\nerve\colon\Cat\to\sSet$} arises from the functor